Ae-oyna-kamuy: Mythology

 There are a number of myths of Ae-oyna-kamuy's origin, arising from different Ainu tribes.
 He is said to be begotten by Pakor-kamuy (パコロカムイ, the god of the year or the god of smallpox) on an elm tree (Chikisani) on Mount Oputateshike according to a version collected at Shiunkot village, while other traditions name the father as the sun or thunder.

 Ae-oyna-kamuy is taught by Kamuy-huci, the hearth deity, and descends from the heavens to impart his knowledge to humanity.
 He is responsible for teaching weaving to the Ainu women and carving to the men.
 He is credited with teaching techniques of fishing, hunting, gathering, architecture, medicine, and religious ritual, and is associated with law and singing.
 He also fights several battles on behalf of humanity; in one instance, he destroys a personification of famine with his spear of mugwort, then creates herds of deer and schools of fish from the snow on his snowshoes.

 Eventually, Ae-oyna-kamuy, disappointed at the decline of the Ainu, departs for another country; some myths say he returns to the heavens.

 In one myth, when he returns to the heavens, the gods send him back because he reeks of humans.
 Then he leaves his clothes on earth in order to return.
 It is said that his old sandals turned into the first squirrels.

+In this version, Aynurakkur was born between thunder deity Kannakamuy [カンナカムイ] and Princess Chikisani [チキサニ姫] who is also the spirit of Japanese Elm.
+In a time when animals nor humans roamed Earth, several Kamuy (Ainu deities) descended from heavens to manage and populate the barren land with life as well as defending them from malevolent entities who sought to destroy their work as they immerged from the ground.
+Sometimes later, Kannakamuy and the other deities who remained in heaven curiously observed the situation that was unfolding down on Earth.
+There, the lovely Princess Chikisani caught Kannakamuy's attention and after several courtships later, Chikisani ascended towards Kannakamuy through thunderbolt.
+This violent ascension proved near fatal for the princess as she then fell from the sky creating multiple explosions while being engulfed in flame.
+Though it was within this moment when Aynurakkur was born thus making him the very first deity born of Earth.
+Hearing this event, the other deities previously dispatched on to Earth quickly began the preparation for nursing Aynurakkur and built a fort high above the ground to protect both the newborn deity and Princess Chikisani.
+Unfortunately, the princess got reduced to charcoals after burning for six days.
+However, her charred remains kept on burning, forever providing warmth for Aynurakkur as solar deity Tokapchkamuy [トカプチュプカムイ] became his guardian.